NicorDesigns/SpringJDBC/doc/JDBC12SpringBootJdbc.md

 Model -> Same as used in JDBC11

-DAO -> JDBC11 with elaborations on Component, Post Construct and Autowired Annotations
+DAO -> JDBC11 with elaborations on Component, Post Construct and Autowired Annotations Service -> Layer

 Service -> Layer